 Communication challenges

-With that said, a user must understand that if the assigned Recoverer initiates the recovery, Safe{Wallet} will not send any communication to the owner.
+With that said, a user must understand that if the assigned Recoverer initiates the recovery, Safe{Wallet} will not send any communication to the signer.
 The only way to find out that someone is trying to recover your Safe is to open the application and see the status.

 Real-life use cases for recovery